 Helping our diverse communities develop their strengths is very important for all of us.

 To help achieve this aim, Council assists clusters of neighbourhoods to come up with a community plan.
-No two communities are the same, which means no two plans are identical – some have priorities around play spaces or encouraging further education, others are focussed on job creation or safety.
+No two communities are the same, which means no two plans are identical – some have priorities around play spaces or encouraging further education, others are focused on job creation or safety.
 The sky is the limit (well almost).

 Council’s role is to help a community consult with its residents and then develop a plan, and then assist with the processes and relationship-building that grows from the plan.
 It might be that Council advises on how to lodge a resource consent, advises which charitable organisation might consider a funding request, or introduces the community to the appropriate central government organisation.
 Having a community plan also means Council is aware of the wishes of a community so when it is working on its own plans it can ensure goals don’t clash.